-- a.
-A completed application form signed by the landowner and grantee; - b.
-Digital or paper survey plats and maps that show the legal boundaries of the property, the provisions of the conservation easement or restrictive covenant, and the location of natural, historic, or archaeological resources of significance; - c.
-For conservation easements, a Baseline Documentation Report showing the condition of the property at the time of donation; - d.
-General information about the Conservation Purpose(s) met by the project; - e.
-For pre-certification applications, an explanation of how the property will be permanently protected; - f.
-For final certification applications, a copy of the executed and recorded instrument of transfer and evidence of clear title; - g.
-A digital copy of the conservation easement appraisal to be reviewed by the State Properties Commission as described in O.C.G.A. § 48-7-29.12; and - h.
+a.
+A completed application form signed by the landowner and grantee;

+b.
+Digital or paper survey plats and maps that show the legal boundaries of the property, the provisions of the conservation easement or restrictive covenant, and the location of natural, historic, or archaeological resources of significance;

+c.
+For conservation easements, a Baseline Documentation Report showing the condition of the property at the time of donation;

+d.
+General information about the Conservation Purpose(s) met by the project;

+e.
+For pre-certification applications, an explanation of how the property will be permanently protected;

+f.
+For final certification applications, a copy of the executed and recorded instrument of transfer and evidence of clear title;

+g.
+Digital and paper copies of the conservation easement appraisal, affidavit and donor disclosure letter to be reviewed by the State Properties Commission as described in O.C.G.A. § 48-7-29.12; and h.
 A check or money order made out to "The State of Georgia" for the non-refundable \$5,000 application fee (not required for pre-certification).

-Program rules, instructions and application forms are available online at www.glcp.ga.gov\taxcredit or from the Department at the following address:
+Program rules, instructions and application forms are available online at https://glcp.georgia.gov/georgia-conservation-tax-credit or from the Department at the following address:

-Georgia Conservation Tax Credit Program Georgia Department of Natural Resources Wildlife Resources Division 2065 U.S. Highway 278, SE Social Circle, GA 30025 (770) 918-6411
+Georgia Conservation Tax Credit Program Georgia Department of Natural Resources Wildlife Resources Division 2065 U.S. Highway 278, SE Social Circle, GA 30025 706-557-3225